Zene8/lmcProject/LittleMachineCompiler/README.md

 3.  **Semantic Analysis:** Check the parse tree for semantic errors (e.g., undefined labels).
 4.  **Code Generation:** Generate the target assembly code from the parse tree.

+For detailed setup and testing instructions, please refer to the main project README.md.

 ## 3. Simple IDE

 A simple, terminal-based IDE will be created with the following features: